Great Wall of China FAQs

 How long does it take to hike all the way across the Great Wall?

-Answer: The wall stretches more than 10 miles in China.
+Answer: The wall stretches more than 10 thousand miles in China.
 Seldom can a person finish the whole route.
 Usually, an average tourist would put one or two sections on their itinerary.
 However, Liu Yutian, a Chinese explorer, spent two years finishing the whole journey from Shanhaiguan to Jiayuguan.
 He is also the first man on the earth to complete this challenge.

 When is the best time to visit the Great Wall?

 Answer: Spring (April to May) and autumn (September to October) are the most comfortable seasons to visit this great wonder.
 The temperature of that period is neither hot nor cold and the scenery is quite joyful.
 In spring, the wall would be surrounded with lush green plants.
 In autumn, the tree leaves always turn into red and the wall would look like a dragon swimming in a sea of fire.
 But, make sure to avoid the public holidays, especially the National Day Holiday (Oct.
 1st to Oct.
 7th) and the Chinese New Year.

 Answer: The Great Wall is the most popular sight of China, receiving tens of millions of visitors annually, including many world leaders.
 Only the section of Badaling has accepted more than 400 leaders in total, including President Nixon, President Ronald Reagan, President George Walker Bush, President Obama, Queen Elizabeth II, President Yeltsin, President Putin, and President Mandela.